 This type of cognitively demanding task will result in losing some of the information needed to understand both sources of content, causing difficulties in processing the material.
 To compensate, most people will shift their attention back and forth, which many find frustrating.

 See this Split Attention Effect definition for more.

 Integrate Text with Animation—Carefully

 The main fix for avoiding the split-attention effect is to integrate the media so that learners don’t need to process disparate sources of information simultaneously.
-For example, in the sample referred to above, the textual explanation could be entirely removed from the visual and replaced as short phrases directly in the animation, as shown in the mock-up here.
+For example, in the above sample, the artist can remove the text explanation from appearing below the graphic.
+Instead, the artist can place short phrases directly in the animation, as shown in the mock-up here.

-Be careful that the viewer doesn’t miss the animation while reading the on-screen text.
-As a safeguard, you can briefly slow down or stop the animation while text is displayed.
-In addition, adding user controls will make an animation a more effective instructional format.
+You must also be careful that the viewer doesn’t miss the animation while reading the on-screen text.
+As a safeguard, you can briefly slow down or stop the animation during the display of text.
+In addition, add user controls for pausing and stopping the animation.

 Replace One Modality with Another

 Another integration approach that may be more effective is to replace one modality with another.
-For example, the text-based explanation could be replaced with well-synchronized audio.
+For example, the designer can replaced the text-based explanation with well-synchronized audio.
 Research shows this to be quite effective for learning.
 When using mixed modalities, learners don’t need to make a huge effort to integrate the information.
 It’s done for them in the media itself.

 Multimedia Learning by Richard E. Mayer